John Weekes, an expert in international trade policy and trade agreements, joined Bennett Jones as a senior business advisor in 2010.

 In 1999 he left the Canadian government but remained in Geneva to join APCO Worldwide (a Washington-based international public affairs consultancy).
 In 2003 he joined the American law firm Sidley Austin.
 He returned from Geneva to Canada in 2009.

-He is an active participant in the work of the London based Legatum Institute's Special Trade Commission dealing with Brexit related issues, the Canadian Agri-Food Policy Institute, the Advisory Centre on WTO Law in Geneva, and the Washington-based Cordell Hull Institute.
+He is an active participant in the work of the Advisory Council to the International Trade and Competition Unit of the London based Institute of Economic Affairs (IEA) dealing with Brexit related issues, the Canadian Agri-Food Policy Institute, and the Advisory Centre on WTO Law in Geneva.
 He is also a member of the Canadian National Committee on Pacific Economic Cooperation and a fellow of the Canadian Global affairs Institute.